Fadab2/reading-notes/class-13.md

 - Enables web pages to store key/value pairs locally in the client's browser.
 - Data exists even when the client exit the browser
 - Never transimitted to a server automatically.
-- Implemented natively in browers
+- Implemented natively in browsers
-- Almost supported by all browers.
+- Almost supported by all browsers.

 Code to check for HTML5 Storage
 ```